fitbenchmarking/fitbenchmarking/docs/source/users/options.rst

 ``num_runs``
 -------------------

-Number of runs is used to define how many times FitBenchmarking calls a minimizer and thus calculates an average elapsed time using ``timeit``.
+Number of runs is defines how many times FitBenchmarking calls a minimizer and thus calculates an average elapsed time using ``timeit``.

 Default set as ``5``.